leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section G: Executive Committee

-The executive committee of the Board shall include the President, Vice President, Treasurer and Past President and it shall be its responsibility to set the regular Board Meeting agenda, make recommendations for appointments, and other matters assigned by the Board.
+The executive committee of the Board shall include the President, Vice President, Treasurer and Past President.
+The Executive Team may make emergency decisions with a vote of three of its members.
+Any emergency decisions will be communicated immediately to the full Board, TLC Leaders and Minister.

 ### Section H: Officer Duties and Responsibilities